botlabs-gg/yagpdb-docs-v2/content/core/control-panel-access.md

 #### Allow users not part of your server read access

 Taking the above one step further, this toggle lets any and all users, even not logged in ones, to view your control panel.
-In general it is a very good idea to have this disabled, unless you have good reasons not to.
+In general, it is a very good idea to have this disabled, unless you have good reasons not to.
 For the record, this option is enabled on the support server's control panel.

 ### Write Access

 Quite simple, but moderately dangerous.
-Anyone with these roles can edit anything on your control panel, so do handle handle this with care.
+Anyone with these roles can edit anything on your control panel, so do handle this with care.
 To make things easier to configure, members with **Manage Server** permissions can always edit the control panel.